viridia/certainty/README.md

 ensure(someMap).containsKey('abc');   // contains the key 'abc'.
 ```

-It is relatively easy to create custom subclasses of `Subject` that are associated with non-standard
+It is relatively easy to create custom subclasses of [`Subject`][Subject] that are associated with
-types (examples might be immutable collections or protocol buffers), and provide assertion methods
+non-standard types (examples might be immutable collections or protocol buffers), and provide
-that are meaningful for those types.
+assertion methods that are meaningful for those types.

 ## Assertion methods